wesleywerner/dopetrader/README.md

 The game is inspired by the 1984 classic by John Dell, Drug Wars.

+# Download

+Get the latest release on [the releases page](https://github.com/wesleywerner/dopetrader/releases).

 # Requirements

 You need the Löve 2D game engine to play.
 See the [Löve website](https://love2d.org) for installation instructions on your platform.